raulmar0/nextjs-md-theme/README.md

 npm install
 ```

-First of all, use this line in `next.config.js` if using Github pages
+First of all, use this line in `next.config.js` if using Github pages with a custom domain
 ```
 module.exports = {
   basePath: '/your-repo-name',